Collaborated by: Leila Sassouni, Amanda Neri, Anthony Guttilla, Julia Yakowyna, and Lauren Silverman

 Sidney Poitier’s 1963 film Lilies of the Field, draws on the relationship between five nuns and the main protagonist, Homer Smith, played by Sidney Poitier.
 While driving through an isolated town in Arizona, Smith comes across a small house, inhabited by nuns from Germany.
-These nuns are impoverished yet express a deep faith in God.
+These nuns are impoverished, yet express a deep faith in God.
 Specifically, they pray for God to send them someone to build them a chapel, and when Smith shows up, they claim that God sent him.
 They eventually convince Smith to build them a chapel.
-Everett’s goal in changing the names of the characters from the movie to the novel is to show the impact that names and money have on power dynamics.
+Everett’s goal in changing the names of the characters from the movie to the novel show the impact that names and money have on power dynamics.

-Changing the Nuns names’ from common names to names of powerful Saints offers a power shift.
+The name changes are significant from the film to the novel to demonstrate the impact of an individual’s identity.
+Changing the nuns’ names from common names to names of powerful Saints offers a power shift.
 Throughout the novel, we are able to see Not Sidney finding power over people through his money.
-While Not Sidney has his interview with Gladys Feet, he recognizes for the first time in the novel the extent of his advantage in life, “‘I realized that my scads of money gave me a considerable amount of power.
-A seemingly simple notion, but one that I had either been too stupid to acknowledge or too stubborn to accept’” (83).
+While Not Sidney has his interview with Gladys Feet, he recognizes for the first time in the novel the extent of his advantage in life, “I realized that my scads of money gave me a considerable amount of power.
+A seemingly simple notion, but one that I had either been too stupid to acknowledge or too stubborn to accept” (83).
 He realizes that money brings power, which leads him to understand his potential for obtaining more power.
-Even later, when Sister Irenaeus tries to steal 50,000 dollars from him, he illustrates his personal advantage as he still gives them the money for the chapel.
+Even later, when Sister Ireneus tries to steal 50,000 dollars from him, he illustrates his personal advantage as he still gives them the money for the chapel.

 This entire sequence juxtaposing the film Lilies of the Field and the novel I am Not Sidney Poitier sums up one of the major themes of the novel in this way, as it is a condensed portion of the book that can represent the whole.
 Being financially stable demonstrates the way that both the chapel project and people’s lives depend so heavily on money.
 By comparing nuns in the novel versus the nuns in the film, there is a clear difference in power dynamics between both of the sets of nuns.
-This power dynamic is caused simply because of the change of names, and also the way Everett mocks them.
+This power dynamic is caused simply because of the change of names, and also the way Everett transforms them.